 They attach to their host's skin or gills by a pair of suckers, and feed on the host's blood and mucus through a sucking, tubular mouth.
 They have a shield-like carapace and compound eyes.

-class, most less than 3 cm length in 4 Orders:
+There are about 1000 species world wide in this class, most less than 3 cm length in 4 Orders:

-in freshwater.
+Branchiopoda are unusual in that they occur mainly in freshwater.
 Most are small filter feeders.

-These are also known as triops (see right) and are commonly kept as pets.
+These are also known as triops (see above) and are commonly kept as pets.
 There are 11 species worldwide; all found in freshwater.
 They have a carapace covering the head and thorax, and up to 70 pairs of legs.
 Although they require quite specific conditions to hatch, e.g. pure, clean, predator free water.
 They are more robust once they are a few days old.
 However if you have them as a pet and have managed to get quite a few to hatch it is wise to separate them as they will eat each other in crowded conditions.
 They are omnivorous particle feeders.
 The particles, some quite large, are gathered by the numerous legs into the midline that runs under the body, and pushed forward to the mouth.